11 minute read

 Identifying clients and potential clients are crucial to a successful practice.
 Research the demographics of potential clients in your area.
 You can find market demographics through your local Small Business Development Centers (SBDC) branch.
 Typically, the SBCD has free advisors available to help with business plan development

-While you can’t expect patients from out of your region to use you as a practitioner, will you market adjunct products or services, such as supplements, to a wider audience?
-How do you marketing your business and services to your patient demographic?
+While you can’t expect patients from out of your region to use you as a practitioner, will you market complementary therapies such as supplements, to a wider audience?
+How do you market your business and services to your patient demographic?
 How do you intend to grow your patient base?
 Whether it is by holding information sessions for the community, participating in community activities, extensive conventional or social media advertising or other means, it is vital that lenders know your practice should continue to grow and thrive.

 Determine financing needs

 Putting your financial needs and wants on paper is one of the primary purposes of a business plan.
 Figure out what you need to invest in, and how much that will cost.
 Determine projected expenses and income.
 List your current financial state and where do you plan to be in a year.
 Make sure all of your business plan, but especially the financial part, is rooted in reality rather than wishes.